What is the Best Form of Therapy in Phobia Treatment?

 The part of our brain known as the Amygdala is a part of our brain’s limbic system that plays a critical role in our fear response.
 It assesses threats from memories of past experiences and then triggers the fight-or-flight reaction.
 This ancient survival mechanism is designed to protect us from danger.
 However, when the amygdala records a non-threatening stimulus as dangerous, it leads to irrational fears or phobias.
 Unfortunately, it is often inaccurate about real danger!

-A Disconnection from Rational and Logic
+A Disconnection from The Rational and Logic

 Hypnotherapy Vs Exposure Therapy Brain Chart